-There are 37 stored parameters (46 for the brushless units) associated with each servo controller.
-There is a battery in the controller that will keep the parameters (and the stored program) saved for up to eight years.
+There are 37 stored parameters (46 for brushless units) associated with each servo controller.
+There is a battery in the controller which will keep the parameters (and the stored program) saved for up to eight years.
 These parameters are used to change the way the controller and servo loop operate.
-To change a parameter, go to the PROGRAM mode by pressing the MODE button if not already in PROGRAM mode.
-Then press the up arrow and hold it at step 1 for three seconds.
+To change a parameter, go to the PROGRAM mode by pressing the MODE button.
+Then press the up arrow and hold it at Step 1 for three seconds.
 After three seconds, the display will change to the parameter entry mode.
 The display will indicate: